 Camp Barnabas offers childhood experiences to kids who have been robbed of them by disease or disability.
 Each summer, Camp Barnabas provides encouragement for hundreds of campers, empowering them to live more fully through faith.
 Funds from the Price Cutter Charity Championship presented by Dr Pepper allow Camp Barnabas to present scholarships to families in need, so that children with high medical needs may enjoy a week of summer fun that would otherwise not have been possible.

-Cardinals Care has distributed more than $11.5 million to area organizations that support kids.
+Cardinals Care has distributed funds to area organizations that support kids.
 Funding comes from Cardinals players, the team’s ownership group, local businesses and most importantly, Cardinals fans.
 One of the main programs supported by Cardinals Care is Redbird Rookies.
 Redbird Rookies is a baseball league for kids who otherwise might not be able to play.
 This special league, sponsored by Cardinals Care, provides kids with uniforms, gloves, bats, balls and other equipment, as well as extensive off-field support in education, the arts, mentoring and health.

 Champion Athletes of the Ozarks is an athlete-driven program established to enhance the lives of children and adults with disabilities living in the Ozarks through sports training and competition, building self-esteem, self-confidence and social skills.
 The tournament allows Champion Athletes of the Ozarks to provide sports programs all year to create a positive atmosphere, teach decision making skills, team skills, appropriate behaviors, life skills and a feeling of success.
 These skills are necessary for those in our program to be successful in work and at school and to be more productive citizens in our community.
 In addition, the Price Cutter Charity Championship presented by Dr Pepper provides the organization’s athletes with numerous job training opportunities; and in 2007 allowed Champion Athletes of the Ozarks to add a fourth reading class for the individuals they serve.